-A chance step into community work changed the course of Dimple Singh’s life.
-Today, through COHAS, she is building spaces where children and young people can learn, create, and imagine a better future.
+A chance step into community work changed the course of Dimple's life.
+Through COHAS, along with youngsters like her, she is building spaces where children and young people can learn, create, and imagine a better future.

 Today, she is the co-founder of COHAS, the Community of Hope and Support, a youth-led organisation working in Delhi’s urban settlements.
 Through theatre, art, books, environmental initiatives, and community events, COHAS creates spaces where children and young people can learn, question, and grow beyond the confines of traditional classrooms.